brunoalvarez89/Visu/README.md

 Visu
 ====

-Visu is the final project of my college degree.
+Visu is the final project of my MSc.
+Eng. degree.
 It is a multi-channel ADC data visualization tool.

 ![Alt text](https://github.com/brunoalvarez89/Visu/blob/master/Screenshot.png)